 That's why we are there.

 The Frankfurter Buchmesse has for the last 20 years been one of the certainties of my working life.
 It was a key stone of the year.
-As an editor and publisher I was preparing myself as if I was preparing for a marathon: be as focussed as can be, be as fit as can be.
-As part of the team that was in charge of the Gastlandauftritt 2016 I was preparing as if it was the Olympics.
-It was the first time I really knew what the Franfurter Buchmesse was about: a large and divers representation and celebration of literature and books in it's broadest sense.
+As an editor and publisher I was preparing myself as if I was preparing for a marathon.
+As part of the team that was in charge of the Gastlandauftritt 2016, I was preparing as if it was the Olympics.

-I got to speak not only to publishers from all over the world, but also to readers, authors, librarians, booksellers.
-That real life sensation of meeting with people that are either professionally or passionately connected to literature cannot be repleaced with Zoom, Teams, Webex, Facetime or whatever digital medium you can think of.
-I am very much looking forward to being at the Franfurter Buchmesse again and resume that marathon!
+That real life sensation of meeting with people that are either professionally or passionately connected to literature cannot be replaced with whatever digital medium you can think of.
+I am very much looking forward to being at the Frankfurter Buchmesse again and resume that marathon!

 What I miss most – Frankfurter Buchmesse